- Chart

 Industry Overview

-The retail real estate industry, particularly the enclosed mall segment, has been undergoing a significant transformation.
-Factors such as the growth of e-commerce, changing consumer shopping habits, and economic downturns have put pressure on traditional brick-and-mortar retail.
-There's a trend towards experiential retail, necessity-based tenants (like grocery and pharmacies), and mixed-use developments that offer more than just shopping.
+The retail real estate industry, particularly the enclosed mall segment, is undergoing a significant transformation.
+Factors such as the growth of e-commerce, changing consumer shopping habits, and the impact of economic conditions have led to increased vacancies, store closures, and a shift towards experiential retail and mixed-use developments.
+Secondary and tertiary markets, where CBL has a significant presence, have been particularly affected.

 Positioning